Peru pool referendum closer to reality, 562 signatures turned in

 Mayszak referenced a plan floated by Peru Mayor Ken Kolowski in March 2022 to fund a new swimming pool from tax collected from hotels/motels.

-Mayszak said even though she has 562 signatures needed for November, she still has work to do.
+Mayszak said even though she has 562 signatures, she still has work to do.

 “I think 75% is a reasonable goal,” she said.
 “That will give us a strong case to present to the aldermen who oppose the pool.
 I believe Mayor Kolowski will decide when he will bring it back to the council for a vote.”

-Kolowski said he still supports his plans for the pool 100% but it needs to be revamped and believes the benefits of a community pool will affect generations.
+Kolowski said he 100% still supports his plan for the pool, but it needs to be revamped, and he believes the benefits of a community pool will affect generations.